 What is squirting?

 What is squirting?
 Well, let’s get a few things straight first: squirting is not the same thing as peeing.
 I repeat: squirting is NOT the same thing as peeing.
-While it does come from around the urethra, female ejaculate tends to be mostly clear and not smelly at all, like urine.
+While it does come from around the urethra, the ejaculate tends to be mostly clear and not smelly at all, like urine.

-Every woman can achieve a squirting orgasm
+Every vulva owner can achieve a squirting orgasm

 If you’re still worried about the possibility of pee coming out, simply empty your bladder before sex.
 That way, when you squirt, you can relax in the knowledge it’s not urine.
 Also, if you’re worried about any potential mess or clean-up, simply lay a towel down on the bed before you start getting hot and heavy.